loagsword/playlist-generator-spotify/README.md

 * [Create React App](https://github.com/facebook/create-react-app) - Set up a modern web app by running one command.
 * [Spotify Web API](https://developer.spotify.com/documentation/web-api/reference/) - Spotify Web API Documentation.
 * [Ant Design](https://ant.design/) - Design System and Component Library.

-## Contributing

-Contributions are always welcome.
-This project is open source, and anyone may contribute.
-To keep the project healthy and running smoothly, a couple of rules are defined.

-1. Keep it friendly and accessible at all times.
-2. Use the templates adequately with the required information.
-3. Adhere the code styling and make sure CI passes.

-Make something awesome!

 ## License